Please review and understand running team rules and safety information prior to racing. Safety is our number one priority!

 Supportive bike riders and pacing runners are not permitted on the course.
 Adding more traffic to the course just makes for more risk.
 Communities are aware and supportive of the relay, so you can expect to see road signs announcing “Runners Ahead” and police vehicles at key spots.

-The Race Course and Finish Area will close Sunday afternoon, April 6 at 2:00PM.
+The Race Course and Finish Area will close Saturday night at 11:00 pm.
 Any running teams still on the course at that time will be requested by Race Officials to discontinue the race.
 All teams are seeded to finish before the course officially closes, provided your team has supplied honest race pace times.

 No traffic or police monitors are promised to protect runners and walkers from vehicular traffic along the course.
 Great care must be exercised at all times by participants and team vehicles.